The Adventures of Maggie and the Old Man

 Then Mark, Melissa, Brad, Phoebe, Matty, Bronnie, Silas, all the gang, added their poo too.
 It was like a poo-fest.

-‘Silly little dog, jumping and barking at us, she can’t catch us!!’
-Al thought.
+‘Silly little dog, you can’t catch us!!’
+Al said, flying off into the distance.

-All of a sudden, as if out of nowhere, Indie came racing into the chicken coup at full speed, nearly knocking the old man over.
+All of a sudden, as if out of nowhere, Indie came racing into the chicken coup at full speed, nearly knocking the Old Man over.

 ‘Hold up girl.’
 He managed to say, hanging onto the door so he didn’t fall over.

-She ran straight to the wooden pallet where Beth the mouse lived.
 Beth lived under the wooden pallet, in a safe space that Indie couldn’t get too, but she tried.
-Everyday she tried to get Beth, but Beth was too clever and she’d play with him, running around underneath the pallet, which got Indie jumping and snorting about, putting her paw in to try and grab Beth.
-Indie was never successful and Beth would roll around laughing, making fun of Indie.
+Every day she tried, but Beth was too clever and she’d play with Indie, running around underneath the pallet, which got Indie jumping and snorting about, putting her paw in to try and grab Beth.
+Indie was never successful and Beth rolled around laughing and making fun of Indie.

-Indie was nipping at her tail, she was so close, as Beth ran up the ramp into the chickens sleeping and laying area.
+Beth put her sprint on, Indie was nipping at her tail, she was so close.
+Beth ran up the ramp into the chicken coup.
+It was where the chickens slept and laid their eggs, she knew be safe in there.
 Indie couldn’t fit through the door, she was too big, or at least that is what Beth thought.

 Then, bang crash, Indie, like a bullet, burst through the tiny door, breaking it.
 She only had eyes for Beth, and they were blazing.
-Her salivating tongue was hanging out of her mouth, ready to wrap around Beth.
+Her salivating tongue hanging out of her mouth, ready to wrap around Beth.
 Indie edged closer, she knew she finally had Beth and Beth knew it too, there was nowhere to go.

-She was trembling with fear.
+She trembled with fear.

 Beth looked up and saw that the floor had dropped out of the chicken coup, Indie must have been too heavy for it.

 Indie was slow to get to her feet, she was in shock from what had happened and had lost sight of Beth.
+Sneezing and shaking herself off, Indie looked around in Beth’s direction.

-Indie was going off underneath, barking and jumping.
+Indie was going off, barking and jumping.

 ‘Ha, as if that’s going to make me fall.’
 Beth laughed.